Download the Annual Report 2019-20

 Download the Compliance and enforcement policy

-Effective enforcement of aged care provider responsibilities under the Aged Care Act 1997 (Aged Care Act) and its related Principles, the Aged Care Quality and Safety Commission Act 2018 (Commission Act), the Aged Care Quality and Safety Commission Rules 2018 (Rules) or under its funding agreement with the Australian Government is a critical task for the Aged Care Quality and Safety Commission (Commission).
+Effective enforcement of aged care provider responsibilities under the Aged Care Act 1997 (Aged Care Act) and its related Principles, the Aged Care Quality and Safety Commission Act 2018 (Commission Act), the Aged Care Quality and Safety Commission Rules 2018 (Rules) or under its funding agreement with the Australian Government is a critical task for the Commission.
 A range of compliance actions are available to the Commission to:

 - prompt a provider to comply with its responsibilities